 Timely assessment of sudden changes in velocities can be critical for proper patient care.
 This urgency is particularly important when monitoring vasospasm patients with or without increases in Cerebral Pressure (ICP) or when monitoring patients intraoperatively in the operating room (OR).
 Transcranial Doppler (TCD) allows simple, immediate, and non-invasive assessment of cerebral blood flow.

 The Dolphin TCD Machine is ideally designed for optimal and simple TCD cerebral monitoring of bilateral blood flow.

-The advanced Dolphin/XF TCD robotic probe is considered the best TCD robot for cerebral monitoring and clinical assessment, with artificial intelligence and various other unique features.
+The advanced Dolphin/XF TCD robotic probe is considered the best TCD robot for cerebral monitoring and clinical assessment, with high speed scanning technology and various other unique features.
 For users who are more accustomed to the traditional monitoring headset, the Dolphin TCD equipment offers the dedicated headset with the special quick-lock solution for simple locking of the probes in place.

 The user-friendly and sophisticated Dolphin monitoring software allows continuous bilateral trending of multiple Doppler parameters, including blood flow velocities, pulsatility indices, and heart rate.
 Technicians can place event markers or alerts during the monitoring session to better identify and mark various clinical procedures and patient perturbations.

 While the Dolphin TCD monitoring abilities are designed for long-term monitoring in the Neuro-ICU or the operating room, short-term bilateral monitoring is also available.

 Short-term cerebral monitoring is instrumental during Cerebral Vasomotor Reactivity Testing (VMR), determination of Patent Foramen Ovale with the PFO test (“Bubble Study”), Breath Holding assessment for cerebral reserve, or emboli detection over a selected period of time.

 Expected Results of Cerebral Monitoring